History of the festival…

 The Lenaea High School Theatre Festival incorporated as a non-profit organization in 2012 and has IRS determination of its 501(c)(3) tax-exempt status.
 With new roles for our existing leadership and with the addition of energized new Board members, we anticipate even more exciting things in the future.

 The festival has hosted as many as 71 schools and over 2,000 high school students for the three-day event.
 The festival engages over 100 volunteers, including 45-50 Respondents with such backgrounds as professional working actors, regional college and university theatre professors, and local actors, directors, and producers.

-By embracing the best of its traditions over the past 60 years while concurrently seeking opportunities to enhance its programs with newly recommended changes, the Lenaea Festival continues to provide participants a life-long memory of teamwork, camaraderie, networking, and an overall spirit of theatre that is rarely experienced in such a compacted period of time as these three powerful days.
+By embracing the best of its traditions while concurrently seeking opportunities to enhance its programs with newly recommended changes, the Lenaea Festival continues to provide participants a life-long memory of teamwork, camaraderie, networking, and an overall spirit of theatre that is rarely experienced in such a compacted period of time as these three powerful days.